Mokona5901/Trident_Clan-Bot/README.md

-# ACEs-Bot
+# Trident_Clan-Bot
-Cool bot for ACEs clan, #1 clan of Poké Catcher Official made with discord.js
+Cool bot for Trident clan, #1 clan of Poké Catcher Official made with discord.js

 For now, it have 8 commands :
 - [X] Is functional :